mihajm/mmstack/packages/primitives/README.md

 Tracks if a target DOM element is intersecting with the viewport (or a specified root element) using the `IntersectionObserver` API.
 This is highly performant for use cases like lazy-loading content or triggering animations when elements scroll into view.

 It can observe a static `ElementRef`/`Element` or a `Signal` that resolves to one, allowing for dynamic targets.
-The returned signal emits the full `IntersectionObserverEntry` object (or `undefined`).
+The returned signal emits the full `IntersectionObserverEntry` object (or `undefined`) & exposes a sub-signal `.visible` which is just a boolean signal for ease of use

 ```typescript
 import { Component, effect, ElementRef, viewChild, computed } from '@angular/core';